Section 2.13 - Faculty

 2.16 Grievance Procedure.

 1. Definition of a Grievance.
-A grievance is defined as any issue that pertains to promotion, granting of tenure, disciplinary action, non-renewals, terminations, implementation of reduction in force, or academic freedom.
+A grievance is defined as any issue that pertains to disciplinary action, terminations, implementation of reduction in force, or academic freedom.
+If the issue involves the denial of promotion, contract renewal and/or tenure, this is defined as an appeal and the process outlined in Section 2.13.4 shall be followed.
 All other issues are defined as complaints and will follow the procedure outlined in Section 2.18.

 2. Procedure.
 A faculty member with an issue that could become a grievance will request a meeting with the Dean within ten days after learning of the incident upon which the issue is based.
 If the faculty member is not satisfied with the answer of the Dean, the faculty member may file a written grievance as follows: